Brief autobiography below, "Tell Me About Yourself, Denise."

 Diversity awareness in Rural Nova Scotia

-On September the 26th 2006 a workshop specifically on Transgender/Transsexual issues in the Workplace took place in Rural Nova Scotia in a local restaurant called J&Ss restaurant and Grill, located in Upper Musquodoboit.
+On September 26, 2006 a workshop specifically on Transgender/Transsexual issues in the Workplace took place in Rural Nova Scotia in a local restaurant called J&S's Restaurant and Grill, located in Upper Musquodoboit.
 Certainly a first for this community.
 While the event was small in numbers (6 participants) the enthusiasm displayed after 3 hours of intense discussion was extremely positive.
 DeniseHolliday formed Maritime Transgender Workplace Solutions Project for just this scenario.
 Taking the issues to the people on the street so to speak.
 Education of the general public is as needed as educating companies, says Denise.
-The local restaurant closed it's main dining room for 4 hours to allow this to take place.
-While the workshop raised local comments along with local awareness, the staff made sure the event went of without a hitch.
+The local restaurant closed its main dining room for 4 hours to allow this to take place.
+While the workshop raised local comments along with local awareness, the staff made sure the event went off without a hitch.

 More information is available on her (out of date) Web site: http://www.deniseholliday.com

 I have never truly answered anyone in over fifty years.
 Should you like to take the time I want to attempt to answer it now?